Eventual-Inc/Daft/docs/source/api_docs/expressions.rst

 Membership
 ***********

-Checking if an expression is a member of a set of values
+Checking if an expression is a member of a list of values

 .. autosummary::
     :toctree: doc_gen/expression_methods